 The most famous Pink Sand Beach can be found in Bermuda, but after doing a bit of research, there are other pink sand beaches in the world such as in Indonesia.

-Black sand beaches are located where there is (or was) volcanic activity.
-Hawaii and New Zealand have the best examples:
+Whether in tropical climates, or in areas where you might see a polar bear, black sand beaches are located where there is (or was) volcanic activity.
+Hawaii, New Zealand, French Polynesia, and Iceland have the some great examples:

 These are just examples, but Hawaii and New Zealand have many black sand beaches scattered around their islands.